mami-project/pathspider/doc/plugins/evilbit.rst

 ~~~~~~~~~~~~~~

 A condition is generated to show whether the evil bit was set on the return
-path when the evil bit was set.
-X can have two values, "seen" or "not_seen".
+path for the experimental connection.
+X can have two values, "seen" or
+"not_seen".

 Notes
 -----